FangyuanZhang34/collection/README.md

 }
 // output: {30 40}
 ```
-For methods with pointer receiver, if the argument is a value but not a pointer, Go will interpret v as (&v) automatically.
+For methods with pointer receiver, if the argument is a value but not a pointer, Go will interpret v as (&v) automatically, and vice versa.
 ```go
 package main
 import "fmt"